Shine-/EdgeOS-DHCPv6-PD-routes/README.md

 Feel free to contact me if you find any bugs or have fixes or additions to share.
 You may also simply fork this repository and proceed development with your own version of the script - whatever fits you best!

-I might stop using EdgeOS sooner or later, since it seems to have been abandoned by Ubiquiti anyway.
-In addition, ISC-DHCPd is EoL'd by now, so it will disappear from active use over time.
+I might stop using EdgeOS sooner or later, since it seems to have been abandoned by Ubiquiti anyway (note that I consider EdgeOS version 3.0 only "life-support", not actual maintenance).
+In addition, ISC-DHCPd itself is EoL'd by now, so it will disappear from active use over time.
 But as long as I'm still using EdgeOS, I'm open for suggestions concerning this script!